jacobbf/jacobbf/README.md

 ![A desk workspace with a computer, keyboard, mouse and several books on it.
 A calendar hangs above.](https://jakebf.com/assets/images/Workspace@2x.jpeg 'My workspace')

-Working as a designer, developer at [Virtually Real](https://www.virtuallyreal.nyc/).
-Learning to draw type.
+Working as a designer/developer at [Virtually Real](https://www.virtuallyreal.nyc/).
+Learning to draw type at Cooper.